bkochuna/ners570f21-Lab06/test/readme.md

 # Running tests

-To run all tests, enter the `test` directory and run the `run_tests.sh` shell script.
+To run all tests, configure with tests (enabled by default right now) and then:
+* `make`
+* `make test`

 # Adding tests

-To add tests, create a new file whose filename begins with `test` and ends with `.cpp` (the test will not be identified by `run_tests.sh` if this is not the case).
+To add tests, create a new file whose filename begins with `test_` and ends with `.cpp` for naming convention purposes.
 Any number of tests can be added to a single file.
+Each file should have one call to `TEST_MAIN()` at the bottom.
 Add tests in the following format:

 ```
 #include "unit_testing_framework.h"